Singularity formation for compressible Euler equations: Full compressible Euler equations

 For such class of solutions $(\tau(x), 0, S(x))$, a direct calculation shows \beq -q(x)=y(x)=\textstyle\frac{\gamma-1}{\gamma(3\gamma-1)}m_x m^{\frac{3(\gamma-3)}{2(3\gamma-1)}} \eta^{\frac{3\gamma-1}{2(\gamma-1)}}\,. \eeq which is non-zero at point $x$ if $S'(x)\neq 0$.
 Therefore, either $q(x)<0$ or $y(x)<0$, but no singularity forms in the solution. \end{example}

+\begin{remark} At first glance, it seems that this example contradicts to Liu's result \cite{Liu1}.
+We remark that this class of stationary solutions does not satisfy the nonlinear wave condition in \cite{Liu1} for singularity formation, and therefore there is no contradiction. \end{remark}

-This example shows that weak nonlinear compression in initial data does not necessarily lead to finite time singularity formation when data could be large.
+This example shows that weak nonlinear compression in initial data does not necessarily lead to finite time singularity formation especially when data could be large, see also some related discussion in \cite{G6}.
 This motivates our search for a critical strength of the nonlinear compression which offers finite time gradient blowup, which will be carried out in the next two subsections.
 In particular, the Section 3.1 is for the case when initial entropy has finite total variation, c.f.
 Assumption 3.2; while the Section 3.2 contains results without this condition.
 In addition to these obstacles, like in the case of isentropic flows, we still need to further generalize our method in p-system to non-isentropic case to find a sharp enough time-dependent density lower bound.